-Your Minimum Price is the price specified in the Key Terms less any discounts pursuant to clause 4.2, plus any increases pursuant to clauses 4.3 or 4.4.
+Your Minimum Price is the price specified in the Key Terms for your relevant Tasmanian region (either Mainland Tasmania or King Island) less any discounts pursuant to clause 4.2, plus any increases pursuant to clauses 4.3 or 4.4.
 The Minimum Price will always be the minimum price payable for Premium quality Milk supplied during the Supply Period.

-4.2 Discounts to the Minimum Price
+1.2 Discounts to the Minimum Price